 Merched y Wawr Cangen Colwyn used a grant of £540 to buy a camera and laptop to keep a record of the group’s work.
 And Merched y Wawr Rhanbarth Maldwyn Powys received £567 for a series of educational workshops, including flower arranging and healthy eating, and their work was displayed in the 2015 Montgomeryshire Eisteddfod.

 And a cup of tea is important, of course!
 Merched y Wawr Cangen Deudraeth used part of their grant of £670 to buy a new supply of tea sets for the branch.

 Merched y Wawr Cangen Pentrefoelas received £805 for guest speakers to discuss women’s mental and physical health.
 The trips encouraged them to consider how to improve their own health.

-More about the Big Lottery Fund
+More about the National Lottery Community Fund